windytan/darc2json/README.md

 * Synchronous Frame Messages
 * PLL and symbol synchronization
 * Error correction
-* More robust block synchronization
+* More robust block synchronization?
 * More efficient handling of bitstrings
 * Time and date in TDT
 * COT, SCOT, AFT, SAFT
+* Conditional Access at L4
 * Not repeating unchanged service messages

 ## Installation